code-soup/web-archive/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically creates HTML copies of your posts and pages when they\'re published, allowing you to track every version.
+Automatically creates HTML copies of your posts and pages when they're published, allowing you to track every version.

 == Description ==